-- 1. Give an opportunity to students who are facing time constraints for graduation. - Assist students who need to accumulate a few more credits for graduation. - 3.
-Assist probationary students to enhance their academic status.
+- (i) Give an opportunity to students who are facing time constraints for graduation. - (ii) Assist students who need to accumulate a few more credits for graduation. - (iii) Assist probationary students to enhance their academic status.

-4. Assist students who need to repeat a prerequisite course, which is not offered in the following semester.
+(iv) Assist students who need to repeat a prerequisite course, which is not offered in the following semester.